StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Renderer/ClearColor.md

 ---
 layout: default
 title: Renderer.ClearColor
 description: This is the gamma space color the renderer will clear the screen to when beginning to draw a new frame.
-This is ignored on displays with transparent screens
 ---
 # [Renderer]({{site.url}}/Pages/StereoKit/Renderer.html).ClearColor